wazuh/wazuh-documentation/source/migrating-from-ossec/ossec-server.rst

    $ cp -p /var/ossec_backup/rules/local_rules.xml /var/ossec/etc/rules/local_rules.xml
    $ cp -p /var/ossec_backup/queue/rids/sender_counter /var/ossec/queue/rids/sender_counter

-There have been some syntax changes, and new settings, incorporated to ``manager.conf`` file.
-Please review this file manually in order to import your previous configuration.
-In addition, note note that ``shared.conf`` file directory has now changed to ``/var/ossec/etc/shared/default``.
+There have been some syntax changes and new settings incorporated into the ``manager.conf`` file.
+Make sure to review this file manually in order to import your previous configuration.
+In addition, note that ``shared.conf`` file directory has now changed to ``/var/ossec/etc/shared/default``.

 Optionally the following files can be restored to preserve alert log files and syscheck/rootcheck databases: